prdoyle/bosk/README.md

 # Bosk
-Control plane state management library
+Bosk is a control plane state management system for distributed applications.
+It aims to ease the transition from a single standalone Java application to a replicated cluster with minimal surprise.

-## Usage
+## Quick start

 The `bosk-core` library is enough to get started.
-You can create a `Bosk` object and start writing your application.
+Create a `Bosk` singleton object, and use it to house your application's state tree.
+Use `Bosk::simpleDriver` as your driver.
+Register hook functions to take the appropriate actions when parts of the state change.

-Add in other packages as you need them, like `bosk-gson` for JSON serialization or `bosk-mongo` for persistence and replication.
+Add in other packages as you need them, like `bosk-gson` for JSON serialization.
 Use the same version number for all packages.

+Once you've got your application running, you can bring in the `bosk-mongo` package, and replace `Bosk::simpleDriver` with a `MongoDriver`.
+Then run MongoDB along with one or more replicas of your application, all configured to use the same MongoDB collection to store state.
+If you've done it right, you now have a replica set of servers all sharing the same state!

 ## Development